 If you are convicted of aggravated stalking you could face up to five years in prison for the felony stalking charge plus an additional consecutive term of up to five years for the aggravating factor.
 It is important to understand that the aggravating factor adds an additional period of incarceration to your sentence.

-If you have been charged with aggravated stalking in the State of California, it is imperative that you consult with an experienced California criminal defense attorney as soon as possible.
-Contact criminal defense attorney Dominic J. Lombardo by calling 619-457-6075 to schedule your appointment today.
+If you have been charged with aggravated stalking in California, it is imperative that you contact an experienced California criminal defense attorney as soon as possible.
+For a free and confidential consultation, you can call San Diego criminal defense attorney Domenic J. Lombardo today at (619) 232-5122.